 Massachusetts' North Shore is the birthplace of America's Navy, site of the Salem Witch Trials, and home to America's fishing industry.
 It's lined with old fishing villages and seaside cottages.
 Much of America's history begins here on the North Shore.

 The North Shore area was established long ago and homes from the 1800's practically seem modern.
 While many antique homes along the shore have been restored and revamped, quite a few still need major overhauls.
-These homes are often sold at much more affordable prices.
+These old vintage houses are often sold at much more affordable prices.

 The Berkshires of Western Ma are a rural retreat from the busy cities nearby - Boston and New York City.
 Its quaint old villages and scenic views read like a storybook from long ago.